What Is The Basic Assumption Of Situational Leadership?

 • Position power – Degree of authority and control the leader wields over subordinates and resources

-The theory argues low situational control favours relationship-oriented leaders, while high control favours task-oriented leaders.
+The theory argues low situational control favors relationship-oriented leaders, while high control favors task-oriented leaders.
 Leaders must adapt or find contexts that suit their natural style.

 House’s Path-Goal Theory